TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.cannotviewordownloadmyinvoice/unexpectedcharges-cannotviewordownloadmyinvoice-common.md

 2. Click **Download Invoice** to view a copy of your PDF invoice.
 If it says **Not available**, see [Why don't I see an invoice for the last billing period?](https://docs.microsoft.com/azure/cost-management-billing/manage/download-azure-invoice-daily-usage-date?WT.mc_id=Portal-Microsoft_Azure_Support#noinvoice).
 3. You can also view your daily usage by clicking the billing period To obtain a PDF of your invoice and a copy of your detailed daily usage file (.CSV): [Get invoice and usage data](https://docs.microsoft.com/azure/cost-management-billing/manage/download-azure-invoice-daily-usage-date?WT.mc_id=Portal-Microsoft_Azure_Support).

-**Get your invoice in email (.pdf)**
+**Get your invoice (.pdf) in email**

-1. Select your subscription from the [Subscriptions page](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
-Click **Invoices** then **Email my invoice**.
+1. Select your subscription from the [Subscriptions page](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
+2. Select **Invoices** > **Email my invoice**
-2. Click **opt in** and accept the terms.
+3. Select **opt in** and accept the terms.
 You will have to opt in for each subscription you own.
    >Note: If you don't get an email after following the steps, make sure your email address is correct in the [communication preferences on your profile](https://account.windowsazure.com/profile).
 [Azure invoices emailed direct to your inbox](https://azure.microsoft.com/blog/azure-email-invoices/).

 **Download usage in Azure portal**

-1. Select your subscription from the [Subscriptions page](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) in the Azure portal as [a user with access to invoices](https://docs.microsoft.com/azure/cost-management-billing/manage/manage-billing-access?WT.mc_id=Portal-Microsoft_Azure_Support).
+1. Select your subscription from the [Subscriptions page](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) in the Azure portal as [a user with access to invoices](https://docs.microsoft.com/azure/cost-management-billing/manage/manage-billing-access?WT.mc_id=Portal-Microsoft_Azure_Support)
-2. Select **Invoices**.
+2. Select **Invoices**
-3. Click the download button of a invoice period that you want to check.
+3. Select the **Download** button of the invoice period you want to view
 4. Download a daily breakdown of consumed quantities and estimated charges by clicking **Download csv**.
-This may take a few minutes to prepare the csv file.
+This may take a few minutes to prepare the .csv file.

 **Download your Azure support plan invoice (.pdf)**

-1. Select your subscription from the [Subscriptions page](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) in the Azure portal.
+1. Select your subscription from the [Subscriptions page](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) in the Azure portal
-2. Select **Invoices** from the billing section.
+2. Select **Invoices** from the billing section
-3. Select the invoice that you want to download and then click **Download invoices**.
+3. Select the invoice that you want to download, and then select **Download invoices**.
-4. You can also download a daily breakdown of consumed quantities and charges by clicking the download icon and then clicking **Prepare Azure usage file** button under the usage details section.
-It may take a few minutes to prepare the CSV file.
+4. To download a daily breakdown of consumed quantities and charges, select the download icon and then select the **Prepare Azure usage file** button under the usage details section.
+It may take a few minutes to prepare the .csv file.

 For more information about your invoice, see [Understand your bill for Microsoft Azure](https://docs.microsoft.com/azure/cost-management-billing/understand/review-individual-bill).
-For help identify unusual costs, see [Analyze unexpected charges](https://docs.microsoft.com/azure/cost-management-billing/understand/analyze-unexpected-charges).
+For help identifying unusual costs, see [Analyze unexpected charges](https://docs.microsoft.com/azure/cost-management-billing/understand/analyze-unexpected-charges).

 ### **Microsoft Customer Agreement (MCA)**